 Christmas in Paris makes the City of Light more beautiful than ever (if that’s even possible!).
-The start of advent marks the beginning of a whole host of Christmas activities in the French capital in which it’s possible to take part.
+The start of advent marks the beginning of a whole host of Paris at Christmas activities in the French capital in which it’s possible to take part.
 While there are some free festive activities in Paris, others are pricier.
 Here are a few of the best Christmas things to do in Paris:

 Visit Galeries Lafayette Boulevard Haussmann

 No trip to Paris would be complete without visiting the World Famous department store, Galeries Lafayette.
 The best ‘window licking’ experience in town (the French phrase for window shopping ‘lèche vitrine’, literally means window licking).